Evovest/EvoTrees.jl/README.md

 - multiclassification (softmax)
 - Gaussian (max likelihood)

-Input features is expected to be `Matrix{Float64}`.
-User friendly format conversion to be done.
+Input features is expected to be `Matrix{Float64/Float32}`.
+User friendly format conversion to be done (or see integration with MLJ).

-Next priority: GPU support.
+An experimental GPU support is now provided for linear and Gaussian objective functions.

 ## Installation